evanmays/cherrycore/README.md

      matmul
      store
 ```
 Instead of executing load, load, matmul, store, load, load, matmul, store.
-We will do some time multiplexing on each loop iteration.
+We will do some time multiplexing (round robin threads) on each loop iteration.
 We execute, load, load, load, load, matmul, matmul, store, store.
 This hides the latency.
-NVIDIA does a similar thing but the CUDA programmer must think about threads and warps.
+NVIDIA does a similar thing but they have threads and warps and too many abstractions.
 Our "threads" are implicit.
+It takes a day to learn CUDA, it takes an hour to learn cherrylang.

-This is super cheap to implement in hardware.
-Hopefully, under 1,500 of our 64,000 luts.
+This is dirt cheap to implement in hardware.
+Cherry 2 will have under a single percent dedicated to this control logic.

 Superscalar implementation in `experiments/superscalar.py`.
 Can play around with different latencies for matmul or memory accesses.
 Can also play around with different superscalr widths.
-In hardware, increasing superscalar with is almost free for us on FPGA.
+In hardware, increasing superscalar width costs us extra regfile size.
+Super scalar width 16 causes regfile to be about 1% of the total SRAM area.

 More info (and example code for `cherry_range()` in the compiler section.